jochenjonc/blog-component-state/README.md

 ```

 We already have a declarative subscription handling.
-But this code could get abstracted way.
+But this code could get moved somewhere else.
 We could use
 the local service that we most probably will need if we implement
 the final implementation for component state handling.